First Federation Trust

 The National Curriculum applies to pupils of compulsory school age and is taught from Year 1.
 It consists of core subjects: English, Mathematics and Science as well as Religious Education.
 We are always looking to develop teaching and learning at Salcombe and set ourselves high standards.
 Mathematics is taught through a mastery approach, which is built upon a belief that all pupils can achieve in maths and learning is planned to take small conceptual steps, with tasks designed to promote thinking, reasoning and problem-solving.

 Salcombe prides itself on its broad and balanced curriculum and strives for excellence in all areas.
 Foundation subjects including Art and Design, Computing, Design and Technology, Geography, History, Music and PE are also taught on a regular basis, with a specialist teacher employed to teach PE across all year groups.
 As part of our school philosophy, we run a programme of Personal, Social, Health and Citizenship Education (PSHCE), which includes Sex Education and Drugs Education.
-Parents may withdraw their children from Sex Education if they wish.
+Parents may withdraw their children from some elements Sex Education if they wish.
 In addition, children are given the opportunity to learn a Modern Foreign Language.

 Learning is planned through different 'Learning Experiences' to give learning a greater purpose; to support making links across the curriculum and to ensure learning is enhanced through visits within and beyond the local area, visiting experts etc. We believe that children learn best when they have a purpose for learning.

 At Salcombe Primary School we follow the Read, Write, Inc programme.
 Children are grouped in EYFS, Year 1 and 2 according to their ability levels.
 These groups are fluid and flexible according to children’s progress and need.
 Children’s progress is tracked regularly and lessons are personalised to meet the needs of all learners.